It is important to ‘Guard Our Energy.’

 No, the reason for the No is: Guarding your energy, taking care of yourself, administering your time.

-Diagnosing you this way is called Jackal Language coined by Marshall Rosenberg in “Non – Violent Communication” and everybody seems to be a diagnosing Psychologist without diploma these days.
+Diagnosing you this way is called Jackal Language coined by Marshall Rosenberg in “Non – Violent Communication”.

 Yet we have our Icons: Jesus, Yogananda, who were absolutely strict with their downtime.
 Unless you’re a very attention craving Being in constant need for validation of your boundary less spiritually, you will know which road to take.
 Because taking the exhaustion road serves nobody other than the halo that isn’t there around your head.